trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/CustomRestEndpointRecipes.md

 #### Return Type
 **String**

-RestResponse  A list of Accounts or the exception message
+JSON string holding the list of Accounts or the exception message

 #### Example
 ```sh